 17. Brussels Griffon

 The Brussels Griffon is without question, a spirited and active companion.
-And among all the low maintenance dogs, they require the most attention.
+Among the dogs on this list, they probably require the most attention.
 However, with the right owner and the right environment, they can make fairly easy dogs.

 The best part is their patience, despite being a fun-loving dog.
 They’ll adapt to the owners, so if you’re a first timer or novice trainer, they won’t be too difficult for you.
 It’s worth noting that they can be a little stubborn from time to time.